 - Allow the test tube to stand for 4 hours in a hot water bath.

-- At last, note down the results based on clot formation the slightly tilting the tube.
+- At last, note down the results based on the clot formation by slightly tilting the tube.

-Positive result: Confirms by the formation of visible clots within 4 hours.
+Positive result: The formation of visible clots develops within 4 hours.

 Negative result: No formation of fibrin clots.